Revisiting the pain in Spain

 Public debt and economic growth: There is no ‘tipping point’

-Markus Eberhardt, Andrea F Presbitero, 17 November 2013
+Markus Eberhardt, Andrea F Presbitero 17 November 2013

 The presence of a common threshold, or ‘tipping point’ – beyond which the detrimental impact of debt on growth is significant, or significantly increases – is currently taken as given in many policy circles.
 In the US, although many political battles impinge on the Congressional debate over the debt ceiling and the resulting government shutdown of October 2013, this somewhat reflected a widespread belief that debt is dangerous, and that fiscal austerity represents the only way of restoring sustainable growth.

 Pushing on a string: US monetary policy is less powerful during recessions

-Silvana Tenreyro, Gregory Thwaites, 12 November 2013
+Silvana Tenreyro, Gregory Thwaites 12 November 2013

 Most industrialised countries have been trying to cut public borrowing without impeding recovery from the Great Recession.
 Central banks have attempted to square this circle by loosening monetary policy.
 For example, UK finance minister George Osborne has stated that “theory and evidence suggest that tight fiscal policy and loose monetary policy is the right macroeconomic mix” for countries with excessive private and public debt (Mansion House speech 2012).

 Austerity and stupidity

-Lorenzo Bini Smaghi, 6 November 2013
+Lorenzo Bini Smaghi 06 November 2013

 The recent Eurozone crisis has shown that austerity measures are self-defeating.
 They produce severe recessionary consequences which – at least in the short term – tend to increase public debt, as a ratio to GDP.
 This assessment is confirmed by econometric analysis showing that budgetary adjustments have been more recessionary than expected, with fiscal multipliers being higher than unity (Blanchard and Leigh 2013).

 How to make Europe's incipient recovery durable – A rejoinder

 Marco Buti, Pier Carlo Padoan 08 October 2013

-Carlos A. Vegh , Guillermo Vuletin, 1 October 2013
+Carlos A. Vegh , Guillermo Vuletin 01 October 2013

 It is well-established that government spending in developing countries has often been procyclical.
 In other words, government spending has increased in good times and contracted in bad times, thus exacerbating the underlying business cycle.
 The inability to save in good times to build a war chest for bad times has often led to wrenching financial and sovereign-debt crises.